ReDetection/forksfetcher/README.md

 If you want to contribute just fork the repository, work on the code, cover it with tests and submit a pull request through Github.
 Tasks I need to do:

 * look also for parent, not only for child repos
-* continue to forks search after reaching github api rate limit
+* option to wait for github api rate limit reset
 * try to add remotes just from html_url, not from clone_url
+* fetch found origins during api requests
+* fetch origins in several threads